THE FRATERNAL ORDER OF

 corporation shall not deem reasonable payment or with respect to matters for which such indemnification would be against public

 14.02 The corporation may purchase and maintain insurance on behalf of any person who is or was a director, officer,

 employee or agent of the corporation against any liability asserted against him or her and incurred by them in any such capacity

 or arising out of their status as such, whether or not the corporation would have the power to indemnify them against such

 be altered, amended or repealed and new By-Laws adopted at any meeting of the Board of Directors of the corporation by a majority

 vote of the directors present at the meeting, or at any meeting of the members by a majority vote of the members present.

-including all amendments thereto, have been approved by a majority vote of the Directors present at the annual Board meeting
+including all amendments thereto, have been approved by a majority vote of the Directors present at a Board meeting

 For the Board of Directors